weilincheng/tomo/README.md

 - Sends private messages.
 - The circle badge on the upper right corner of the user profile image indicates the user's online/offline status.

-## 📍 How to render tens of thousands of markers in milliseconds?
+## :round_pushpin: How to render tens of thousands of markers in milliseconds?

 Without any optimization, it might take minutes to render 10k markers on Google Maps.
 Below are the two optimizations used in Tomo to improve the rendering time.